tmcdowel/my-first-cb/pages/about.md

+---
+title: About
+layout: about
+permalink: /about.html
+# include CollectionBuilder info at bottom
+credits: false
+# Edit the markdown on in this file to describe your collection
+# Look in _includes/feature for options to easily add features to the page
+---

 ## Childhood

 Edward Hopper was born into a comfortable, middle-class family in Nyack, New York, in 1882.
 His parents introduced Edward, and his older sister Marion, to the arts early in life; they attended the theatre, concerts and other cultural events, and visited museums.
 His father owned a dry goods store where Hopper sometimes worked as a teen.
 Hopper described him as "an incipient intellectual... less at home with his books of accounts than with Montaigne's essays."
 Both his parents were supportive of his artistic inclinations.